Code-Institute-Submissions/BitWise-Front-End_2/TESTING.md

 Each of these User Stories was assigned acceptance critera which was achieved prior to marking them to complete.

-To review the User Stories and the acceptance criteria slect the appropriate User Story you wish to view from the issues log [here](https://github.com/Joe-Collins-1986/BitWise-Front-End/issues?q=is%3Aissue+is%3Aclosed)
+To review the User Stories and the acceptance criteria select the appropriate User Story you wish to view from the issues log [here](https://github.com/Joe-Collins-1986/BitWise-Front-End/issues?q=is%3Aissue+is%3Aclosed).

 ---